 KPP's accounts are substantially maintained in accordance with the Uniform System of Accounts of the Federal Energy Regulatory Commission and in conformity with accounting principles generally accepted in the United States of America (GAAP).

-During 2018, KPP elected to no longer be under the regulatory purview of the Kansas Corporation Commission for rate-setting purposes.
+KPP is no longer be under the regulatory purview of the Kansas Corporation Commission for ratesetting purposes, which is done by the Board of Directors.

 Basis of Accounting and Presentation